 Inversions, in which the body is upside down defying gravity, are undoubtedly a unique characteristic of yoga.
 The two significant inversions are headstand or Shirshasana (pictured) and Shoulder stand or Sarvangasana.
 These are considered the king and queen of all asanas.

 At one point in my life, I practiced Tai Chi in addition to yoga and I truly enjoyed it.
 There were even rare moments I contemplated devoting myself to Tai Chi at the expense of yoga, but each time this thought arose, I just could not bear the thought of giving up inversions.
-Indeed, there is no substitute to inversions; inversions are a component central and essential to yoga and are truly one of the gifts that yoga brings to society, humanity and us individuals.
+Indeed, there is no substitute for inversions; inversions are a component central and essential to yoga and are truly one of the gifts that yoga brings to society, humanity, and us individuals.
 The benefits inverted asanas can offer are tremendous.

 Many years ago, when I installed the first rope in my home in order to do a hanging headstand, my eldest daughter, who was a small child then, hung upside down on the rope and said, “wow dad, how fun!
 It just makes life more fun!”
 Since then, I cannot find a more accurate expression of the feeling you get when you perform inversions: It really does make life more fun!

 Whatever nectar flows from the moon which is divine form, it is all swallowed up by the sun.
 Hence the body decays.